DanielDS03/Acme-Endeavours/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme Planner, which help the user to assign tasks and also make anonymous shouts.
+This is Acme Endeavours, which help the user to assign duties and also make anonymous shouts.

-Acme Planner evaluates tasks which can stablish a date for the start of a task and the end of a task.But you can end a task before the end of the task.
+Acme Endeavours evaluates duties which can stablish a date for the start of a duty and the end of a duty.But you can end a duty before the end of the duty.

-To create a task as a manager the dates must be provided like year/month/day hour:minute if the service is used in english.
+To create a duty as a officer the dates must be provided like year/month/day hour:minute if the service is used in english.
-Para crear una tarea como manager lasa fechas deben ser introducidas día/mes/año hora:minutos si el servicio se usa en español.
+Para crear un deber como oficial las fechas deben ser introducidas día/mes/año hora:minutos si el servicio se usa en español.

 Github repository: https://github.com/DanielDS03/Acme-Endeavours